hexanal/fredmercy-blog/LOG.md

 ## TODO

+* one-page printable version of website
+    - per type
+* do I need `chalk`?
+    - what about `chokidar` ?
+    - can I use something else than `express` to serve files?
+    - do I even need a friggin' server; it's a static website...
 * http://1linelayouts.glitch.me/
 * Fix: accessibility audit of themes / fix contrasts / create a11y specific themes?
     - fewer themes